texhex/SQLSimplePS/README.md

 using module .\SQLSimplePS.psm1

 $sqls = [SQLSimple]::new($connectionString)

 $sqls.TransactionIsolationLevel = [System.Data.IsolationLevel]::Serializable

 ...
 ```

 ## Do not use string replacement

-:exclamation: **Please do not stop here and think about using these functions and some string replacement to get your task done.
-String replacement and SQL is a horrifying bad idea - please see [OWASP SQL Injection](https://www.owasp.org/index.php/SQL_Injection) for details.
+:exclamation: Please do not think about using these functions and some string replacement to get your task done.
+String replacement and SQL is a **horrifying bad idea** - please see [OWASP SQL Injection](https://www.owasp.org/index.php/SQL_Injection) for details.
 SQL Simple has methods in place to make this easy without any string replacement.
-Please read on.**

 ## Using parametrized queries